emqx/emqx-docs/en_US/admin/cli.md

-EMQX management API can be served by any of the 'core' nodes in the cluster, when a management API is called (e.g., from the dashboard) to change configuration, this change is first applied on the serviing node, then replicated (asynchronously) to other nodes in the cluster.
+EMQX management API can be served by any of the 'core' nodes in the cluster, when a management API is called (e.g., from the dashboard) to change configuration, this change is first applied on the serving node, then replicated (asynchronously) to other nodes in the cluster.
 If for some reason, this replication can not apply in a peer node, this command can be used to inspect and even fix the replication so it can move forward.